NMashalov/NMashalov.github.io/_posts/2024-01-10-diffusion_nets.md

 - search is performed via image cooling, building storage is done via reversed process
 - sampling techniques can be studied from perspective of school physics thermal process like adiabatic, isothermal and more

-Many ideas in top papers can be derived from school physics, which are hard to be seen due to obfuscation of terminology 😔
+Many ideas in top papers can be derived from school physics, which are hard to be seen due to obfuscation of terminology 😔.
+Hope that will help you in your research and experiments.

 ## Introduction